Arts and Culture Wall of Fame

 Civic Pride Award

 This award is presented to those residents who demonstrate a true commitment to our community and help make the City a nicer, cleaner place in which to live by making a difference to the daily lives of those who live in Niagara Falls.
-These are the “unsung heroes’ who take pride and ownership in our community.
-Their actions demonstrate how important the little things in life can be and how a difference can be made by an individual or group.
+Learn more about the Civic Pride Award.

 George MacPhail Award